chenweng1991/RePACT/README.md

 devtools::install_github("chenweng1991/RePACT") #install RePACT
 library("RePACT")
 ```
-Install tips
+Other install tips
 - We also test the installation on windows with R3.5.3,where [Rtools35](https://cloud.r-project.org/) is probably needed for a proper installation.
-Install it Rtools manually.

 ---